shivanikogta/Twitter/README.md

 # Twitter

-This is a basic **Twitter** app to view, compose, favorite, and retweet tweets.
+This is a **Twitter** app to view, compose, favorite, and retweet tweets.

 ## User Stories